gallenc/opennms-paxexam/README.md

 In summary the design goals for this project are to create a test framework which :

-1. Runs a full pre-built OpenNMS release instance with all dependencies within a docker-compose project on docker desktop - ideally supporting configurations based on [opennms-forge stackplay](https://github.com/opennms-forge/stack-play) docker-compose examples.
+1. Runs a full pre-built OpenNMS release instance with all dependencies within a docker-compose project on docker desktop - ideally supporting configurations based on the [opennms-forge stackplay](https://github.com/opennms-forge/stack-play) docker-compose examples.
 2. Allows any local configurations are applied through the opennms docker overlay mechanism
 3. Provides simple to configure examples of how to set up OpenNMS (or karaf) to work with the external pax-exam project.
 4. Injects karaf commands and Junit tests using RMI from an external test project.